busterjs/buster-docs/getting-started.rst

 See the full :doc:`buster.testCase <testcase>` docs and :ref:`buster-assertions` docs for details.
-There are also mocks and stubs and more, via the :ref:`sinon-buster` module.
+There are also mocks and stubs and more, via the :ref:`buster-sinon` module.

 Run tests